-KERRIANN S. MILLS is an associate in the Chicago office and practices in the Corporate Reorganization and Bankruptcy Group.
+KERRIANN S. MILLS is a partner in the Chicago office and practices in the Corporate Reorganization and Bankruptcy group.
 Her practice encompasses a wide variety of restructuring and insolvency-related matters, including the representation of debtors and secured lenders in complex chapter 11 proceedings.
 Ms. Mills’ representative public engagements include:

 - Lee Enterprises, Incorporated: Representation of Lee Enterprises, Incorporated, a newspaper publisher and media company, and its affiliated debtors in their prepackaged chapter 11 proceedings, involving the consensual restructuring of over $1 billion in secured debt.